nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 The headings below detail the elements of the `List` resource and describe how to populate and consume them.

-{% include important.html content="Any element not specifically detailed below **SHOULD NOT** be populated or consumed." %}
+{% include important.html content="Any element not specifically detailed below **MUST NOT** be populated or consumed." %}

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [List profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-List-1)" %}